victosdur/ECTforMoleculeMachineLearningTask/README.md

 ## Citation and reference

-If you want to use our code or data for your experiments, please cite our paper.
-Once the paper is published, we will update this information with the official citation.
+If you want to use our code or data for your experiments, please cite our paper:

+V. Toscano-Duran, F. Rottach, and B. Rieck, “Molecular machine learning using euler characteristic transforms,” arXiv preprint arXiv:2507.03474, Jul.
+2025.
+DOI: 10.48550/arXiv.2507.03474.

 For further information, please contact us at: vtoscano@us.es, bastian.grossenbacher@unifr.ch and florian.rottach@boehringer-ingelheim.com